GetPhage/phage/README.md

 ##Operation

+###Bootstrap Phage

+To perform all imports and initial housekeeping tasks:

+`bin/rake phage:bootstrap`

+You should only do this when bringing up a fresh instance of Phage.

 ###Import OUIs

-To import MAC address prefixes from IEEE:
+To download and import MAC address prefixes from IEEE:

 `bin/rake oui:import`

+This is very slow!

 ###Import CVEs

-To import Common Vulnerability and Exposures:
+To download and import Common Vulnerability and Exposures:

 `bin/rake cve:import`

+###Import Services (Port Numbers)

+To download and import service name/port number mappings:

+`bin/rake services:import`